The first woman ever elected as Chicago City Clerk

 Calling the Office of the Chicago City Clerk was once a frustrating customer service experience that often yielded no results for the caller.
 That all changed when Clerk Mendoza created the Office’s first-ever customer call center.
 The results were immediate.
 In only 31 days, customer service specialists answered nearly 40,000 calls from Chicago motorists with wait times of just seconds.

-“Never again will customer calls to the Office of the City Clerk go unanswered.” –Susana Mendoza
+“On my watch, never again will customer calls to the Office of the City Clerk go unanswered.” –Susana Mendoza

-In addition, she has voluntarily reduced the Office’s budget and personnel payrolls by 10%.
+In addition, she voluntarily reduced the Office’s budget and personnel payrolls by 10%.
 In 2002, the Office of the City Clerk was over twice the size.
 Under her leadership, staff numbers have been dramatically right-sized as the Office moves toward a model that more closely resembles an efficient business.

 “We hear a lot of talk about doing more with less and my Office is doing just that.
 Since 2002, the Office of the City Clerk staff has been reduced from 141 employees to fewer than 100.
 That is a 30 percent reduction in full-time employees.” –Susana Mendoza